-Chatbots are one of the biggest ecommerce trends of 2018.
+Chatbots will continue to be one of the biggest ecommerce trends going into 2022.
 The global chatbot market has attained a massive 24.3% Compound Annual Growth Rate.
 45% of end users consider chatbots their primary choice for customer service inquiries.

 Take a look at a quick chat that I had with KIK bot, which serves as Sephora’s shopping assistant:

 AI, in a nutshell, entails making a technology understand repetitive human habits.
-We can’t underline how much worth the ecommerce market can gain from understanding customer needs and serving them.
+We can’t stress enough how much worth the ecommerce market can gain from understanding customer needs and serving them.

 Growcode also recommends this eBook:

 Ecommerce Optimization Checklist of a 7+ Figure Online Store